Manage secrets

 Integration secrets authenticate persistent connections to external platforms.
 You store each secret once and then reuse it across supported integrations by selecting it from a dropdown when configuring a connection.

-Under Integrations, select Secrets, then open the Integration Secrets tab.
+2. Under Integrations, select Secrets, then click the Integration Secrets tab to view, add, edit, revoke, or delete integration secrets:

 The secret can now be selected when configuring connections.2